 Purpose: Improve grammar.

 Goal: Finish The Elements of Style and ENGLISH FOR EVERYONE PRACTICE BOOK ENGLISH GRAMMAR GUIDE.
-Have a perfect grammar when speaking English.
+Reduce incorrect spellings and grammars.

 How I do it: I use Khan Academy.
 I write the important points on a separate piece of paper from a unit in Biology.